floydkrom/Exercises_3/03_exercises.md

 As shown above, there is a replication of certain vegetables and varieties.
 For example, in row 17 and 18, the beans(Bush Bush Slender variety) harvested on 2020-07-06 are reported as harvested in both plot M and D. However, in reality these vegetables and variaties have not been harvest twice.
 When Lisa collected her data, she didn't report the plot where she harvest from.
 Therefore, there is a replication of certain vegetables and varieties reported while that isn't accurate.
 This could be fixed if Lisa would report the plot in which each vegetable and variety is harvested.

   3. I would like to understand how much money I "saved" by gardening, for each vegetable type.
 Describe how I could use the `garden_harvest` and `supply_cost` datasets, along with data from somewhere like [this](https://products.wholefoodsmarket.com/search?sort=relevance&store=10542) to answer this question.
 You can answer this in words, referencing various join functions.
 You don't need R code but could provide some if it's helpful.

- With the information provided on the Whole Foods Market website, we will be able to create a new dataset that shows the price of each vegetable, we will call this data set `Whole_Foods`.
-This will allow us to then join the `Whole_Foods` dataset with the `supply_costs` dataset, in order to show the vegetable and price.
-The Whole Foods Market website only shows prices for its vegetables without tax, I would therefore only use the variable `price` in the `supply_costs` dataset which does not account for tax to create a fair comparison.

- supply_costs %>%
-  left_join(Whole_Foods,
-            by = c("vegetable")
+  First, we would have to determine the harvest yield for each vegetable by summarizing the vegetable data in garden_harvest.
+We could then find the price of each vegetable on the whole foods website.
+Next, we could left_join the supply_cost data set to garden_harvest by variety to determine the cost of the supplies for the garden.
+Finally, using this combined data set we could determine the price differential between the supplies for each vegetable and the retail price from whole foods.
+This would determine how much money was saved from growing your own crops.

   4. Subset the data to tomatoes.
 Reorder the tomato varieties from smallest to largest first harvest date.
 Create a barplot of total harvest in pounds for each variety, in the new order.